glenngara/glenngara.github.io/_pages/home.md

 author_profile: true
 ---

-I work as an Assistant Professor at the College of Computer Studies, [University of the Immaculate Conception](https://www.uic.edu.ph), College of Computer Studies.
-In 2017, I started my journey as a PhD student at [De La Salle University-Manila](https://www.dlsu.edu.ph) and a researcher at the [Center for Complexity and Emerging Technologies](https://comet.dlsu.edu.ph) at the same time.
+I work as an Assistant Professor at the [University of the Immaculate Conception](https://www.uic.edu.ph), College of Computer Studies.
+In 2017, I started my journey as a PhD student and researcher at [De La Salle University-Manila](https://www.dlsu.edu.ph) and [DLSU Center for Complexity and Emerging Technologies](https://comet.dlsu.edu.ph), respectively.
 At the lab, I conduct research on the structure and dynamics of a research collaboration network through structural analysis and network visualization.

 I am passionate about Machine Learning and Artificial Intelligence, and its applications in machine vision and complex networks.
 I am also motivated to helping people build data-driven solutions even without a machine learning background.